-Based on lake water characteristics, Beartrap Lake is considered mesotrophic (see A Brief Introduction to Limnology at the end of this report).
-Given that lakes in Alberta tend to be productive, Beartrap Lake is below average in nutrient concentrations and algae biomass.
-Total phosphorus, total Kjeldahl nitrogen, and chlorophyll a concentrations (a measure of algae biomass) increased between June and July, and decreased slightly from August to September (Figure 4).
+Based on lake water characteristics, Beartrap Lake is considered eutrophic (see A Brief Introduction to Limnology at the end of this report).
+Given that lakes in Alberta tend to be productive, Beartrap Lake is fairly average in nutrient concentrations and algae biomass.
+Total phosphorus increased slightly between June and July, decreased from July to August as it was consumed by algal growth, and began to increase again (but remaining well below June/July levels) in September (Figure 4).
+Correspondingly, chlorophyll a concentrations (a measure of algae biomass) increased from June to July, began to decrease in late July through August to subside back to June levels, and underwent a second bloom in mid-September that slightly surpassed mid-July concentrations.
+Total Kjeldahl nitrogen remained nearly constant through the summer, indicating nitrogen consumption by algae in the lake were balanced by input from landscape runoff.

-Figure 4.
-Total phosphorus, total nitrogen, and chlorophyll a (a measure of algae biomass) concentrations for Beartrap Lake during the summer of 2007.

 Beartrap Lake is well protected from acidification.
-In 2007, lake pH = 8.9 was well above that of pure water (i.e., pH 7).
+In 2008, lake pH = 9.0 was well above that of pure water (i.e., pH 7).
 Beartrap Lake is a hardwater lake and ion concentrations are high (Table 1).
 Dominant ions include bicarbonate, carbonate, sodium, and magnesium.
 Atmospheric deposition of acidifying pollutants from human activities can often increase sulphate and nitrate/nitrite concentrations.
 Typically, increased magnesium, bicarbonate, and sulphate concentrations would indicate increased groundwater discharge, relative to surface runoff.
 Furthermore, reduced water levels can also cause a change in ion concentration.
-It is difficult to make conclusion regarding trends in ion concentrations due to the lack of data for Beartrap Lake.
+It is difficult to make conclusion regarding trends in ion concentrations due to the lack of long-term data for Beartrap Lake.